WebAssembly/wasi-crypto/proposals/poc/README.md

 In that configuration, the API can be accessed via the exported `wasi_ephemeral_crypto` module.

-See the AssemblyScript bindings as an example.
+See the AssemblyScript and Rust bindings as an example.

 Currently supported algorithms as a proof of concept: